-In Vermont, A Case of One Man Whose Gun Was Seized Under Red Flag Law
+In Vermont, A Case Of One Man Whose Gun Was Seized Under Red Flag Law

 This summer's mass shootings in El Paso, Texas, and Dayton, Ohio, accelerated calls for more red flag or extreme risk laws in the states as well as helped jumpstart bills in Congress.
 The laws allow courts to order the seizure of firearms from those believed to pose an imminent danger to themselves or others.
 Seventeen states and the District of Columbia have passed them.